Rat-Rig/V-core-3/docs/src/firmware.md

 ## Duet - RepRap Firmware

-> This guide was prepared against the RepRap Firmware [version 3.2.2](https://github.com/Duet3D/RepRapFirmware/releases/tag/3.2.2){target=_blank}
+> This guide was prepared against the RepRap Firmware [version 3.2.2](https://github.com/Duet3D/RepRapFirmware/releases/tag/3.2.2){target=_blank}.
+> For an official guide from Duet you can go [here](https://duet3d.dozuki.com/Guide/1.)+Getting+Connected+to+your+Duet/) which is a very good introduction.

 !!! info "Download"

     Bellow you will find pieces of Duet configuration files with comment.
-All files with a boilerplate setup for the V-Core 3 can be downloaded as a ZIP package [:fontawesome-solid-archive: here](Duet_RRF/Duet_RRF.zip).
+All files with a boilerplate setup for the V-Core 3 can be downloaded as a ZIP package [:fontawesome-solid-archive: here](Duet_RRF.zip).

 ### config.g